BCendana/MapProject/README.md

 # CustomMapProject
 A graphical navigational map software, made for my computer science class.

+# Current Features
+- Adding points to a map
+- Getting a point's distance to all other points
+  - Sorted closest to farthest
+- Adding paths to the map
+  - Which is simply a linked list of points
+  - Is visually represented
+- Changing the map image
+- Adding new map images
+- Panning of the map image
+- Saving and loading current data
+  - Includes points, paths, and the map image

 ## General Description
 ### Who are the users of the software?